soundio/soundstage/README.md

 # Soundio

-Soundio provides a fast, declarative way to set up an audio graph, an API for manipulating it and a JSONify-able structure that can be used to store patches.
+Soundio provides a fast, declarative way to set up a Web Audio graph, an API for manipulating and observing it, and a JSONify-able structure that can be used as a data store.
+Soundio is a model.
+It powers <a href="http://sound.io">sound.io</a>.

-A Soundio document is a <code>JSON</code>ify-able object that looks like this:

-	var data = {
-		objects: [{
-			id: 0,
-			type: "input"
-		}, {
-			id: 1,
-			type: "flanger",
-			frequency: 0.33,
-			feedback: 0.9,
-			delay: 0.16
-		}, {
-			id: 2,
-			type: "output"
-		}],

-		connections: [{
-			source: 0,
-			destination: 1
-		}, {
-			source: 1,
-			destination: 2
-		}]
-	};

-It contains two arrays, <code>objects</code> and <code>connections</code>.
-<code>objects</code> defines the
-<a href="http://github.com/soundio/audio-object">audio objects</a> in the graph.
-<code>connections</code> defines the connections between them.

-Call Soundio with this data to get a live audio graph:

-	var soundio = Soundio(data);

-Turn your volume down a bit, enable the mic when prompted by the browser, and you will hear your voice being flanged.

-Soundio can also take an options object.
-There is currently one option.
-If there is already an audio context on the page, pass it in to avoid creating anew one:

-	var soundio = Soundio(data, {
-			audio: AudioContext
-		});

-The returned object, <code>soundio</code>, can be thought of as a GOM – a Graph Object Model for audio objects and connections.
-The GOM controls the Web Audio API.

 ## Dependencies